 In Feb.2018, we issued the "Global Sustainable Procurement Policy" which is applicable to all purchased materials and services, as well as all suppliers globally.
 The journey towards a "Sustainable society", Bridgestone's goal for 2050 and beyond as our long-term environmental vision including water viewpoint, will not be simple, nor can we achieve it alone.
 Each of our businesses is supported by many suppliers.
 Regardless of the size of the supplier or where they operate in any region, we believe that the efforts of each supplier are important.
-This is why all of our suppliers were selected for reporting.
+In particular, since the impact of suppliers with high procurement volume is significant and important, we require suppliers with high procurement volume (corresponding to the "76-100%" option on a procurement amount basis) to report on matters related to water management.
+In terms of the number of suppliers, this corresponds to the "51%-75%" option.
 The following incentives for suppliers to respond to assessments using EcoVadis were introduced together with the policy; 1.
 Receive a score card with strengths/weaknesses that they can use for the next activity, 2.
 Recieve an evaluation of gold, silver and bronze that can appeal to outside, 3.
 Use the EcoVadis assessment to respond to the same request from other customers.